eip-home/eip/docs/index.md

 - the development environment for EIP
 - a testbed with 4 “namespaces” that implement EIP Packet generator/dissector and EIP aware router

+The topology that is provided for the experiments and tests is shown hereafter.

 <!--- img source :
       https://docs.google.com/drawings/d/10RUFpz28TDxJ-PgvMalNpm3tdtjR0NooK93X4GYNeI8